-Sandy and her husband Brent began their lives as missionaries in India, where they worked for 3 years.
-After spending time in California teaching, they moved to Kojima, Japan in 1991 and have been there for most of the time since then.
+Sandy and her husband Brent began their lives as missionaries in India, where they worked for 3 years until problems with Brent's health would bring their time there to a close.
+After spending time in California teaching, they moved to Kojima, Japan in 1991 to be missionaries.
 They supported themselves by teaching English, and helped to establish Logos, an English school in Kojima.

 In 2002, Brent and Sandy welcomed the first Let's Start Talking team to Kojima, which was comprised of 12 members of our congregation.
 Since then, they have been trusting God to enable them to focus more and more on evangelism.

-In recent years, Brent and Sandy had moved (and put a lot of work) into a 3 story building, where they also teach English, hold Bible studies, host community building activities, and worship with the Kojima church.
+In recent years, Brent and Sandy had moved (and put a lot of work) into a 3 story building, where they also taught English, hold Bible studies, host community building activities, and worship with the Kojima church.
 On October 28, 2017 they had a grand opening celebration for the Logos Fureai House, a community center where all are welcome and able to experience the love of God through his church.
 On December 18, 2017 Brent Rogers went home to be with the Savior whom he served with faith and love.
-Sandy has continued with their missionary work since then, and is making plans to pass on the work to others in the next couple of years as she prepares to move back to the states to be near family.
+Sandy has continued with their missionary work since then, and is now focusing on helping to build up and establish the local Japanese christians as leaders of the Kojima church, as she prepares to move back to the states to be near family within the next couple of years.

 Brent Wood Rogers